How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 A question a donor or donee asks is:

-The short answer is “No”, in Pakistan, there is no tax on hiba (gifting) property.
+The short answer is “No” in Pakistan.
+There is no tax on hiba (gifting) property.
 The country does not have a gift tax, so donors and donees are not required to pay any tax on the property.

-Yet, a stamp duty applies provided you register your property with the Revenue Department.
+Yet, a stamp duty applies, provided you register your property with the Revenue Department.

 FAQs (Property Transfer)